phargogh/raster/_episodes/05-pyGeoprocessing.md

 )
 ~~~

-> ## Exercise 1: What's the mean elevation of evergreen forest in Yosemite?
+> ## Exercise: What's the mean elevation of evergreen forest in Yosemite?
 >
 > There are several ways to do this.
 The key is getting the LULC and the
 > DEM rasters to the same shape and resolution.